Auburn recruits the Best and the Brightest.

 • Your 9th-11th grade point average including weighted and unweighted.

-• Your pattern of grades over time.
+• Pattern of grades over time.
 Marked improvement in academic performance as demonstrated by academic GPA and the quality of coursework completed or in progress.

-• The number of college preparatory, Advanced, Advanced Placement (AP), International Baccalaureate (IB), honors, gifted and transferable college courses you have completed and your achievement in those courses.
+• The number of college preparatory, Advanced, Advanced Placement (AP), International Baccalaureate (IB), honors, gifted, and transferable college courses completed and achievement in those courses.

-• Your academic performance relative to other applicants at your high school and the learning opportunities available in your high school.
+• Academic performance relative to other applicants at their high school and the learning opportunities available in their high school.

 • Outstanding performance in one or more specific subject areas.